 The survey data clearly show that trust in WEF is closely related to the larger crisis of trust.
 People who don’t trust WEF often live in advanced economies in Europe, such as Spain, France, Switzerland (where the WEF meeting is held), Italy, Germany, Belgium, the UK, Romania, and Austria.
 In addition, the results highlight that the discussion of whether to trust WEF or not is strongly male-dominated since 43% of women are undecided in comparison to 26% of men.
 Among men, 43% have no trust in WEF, and 32% do have trust.
 Among females, 34% have no trust in WEF, and 23% have trust.

 The group of people who have trust in the WEF is more prominent among the values segment of Achievers.
-They feel attracted to the elitist ruler archetype, which stands for power, progress, taking responsibility, and control.
+We know from our values segmentation that Achievers feel attracted to the elitist ruler archetype, which stands for power, progress, taking responsibility, and control.
 They focus on networking, advancing their careers, like to stand out, believe in technological progress, are interested in politics, feel involved in their community, and are proud of their country.
 They worry most about climate change and pollution, child abuse, and extreme poverty.
 They express high levels of trust in institutions in general, and especially in science, education, democracy, the United Nations, banks, and ordinary people.
 The highest levels of trust in WEF are found in developing economies such as India, Phillippines, and China.